marcoshaber99/thesis-project/README.md

 6. Open your browser and visit `http://localhost:3000`

+## 🤝 Contributing

+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.

 ## 📖 Documentation

 For more detailed information about using Harmony, please refer to the docs page [Docs](https://harmony-theta.vercel.app/docs/introduction).

 ## 📄 License